 My wife just sent me a link to this website which advertises discounted laptops for homeschoolers.
 I looked through what they offered, and I noticed a couple of things.
 First of all, I saw a few models of the laptops they offered as ones I had worked on 4-5 years ago.
 Looking at their pricing, I didn’t really see how their price points offered any kind of noticeable discount.
 I know they do include a 4 year warranty, laptop bag, and 8GB flash drive, but not everyone wants to purchase all those add-ons.
 They also offer a slight discount on Microsoft Office at $118 (more on this later).

 If you take a look at their Lenovo T400 at $250, for example, I noticed that it came out in 2010 and really does not have the specs to compete with modern processors and memory technology.
-In fact, Amazon currently has T400s selling at $118.49 (this includes shipping).
+In fact, Amazon currently has T400s selling for less than that.

 So look, all this aside, I know there are some really good laptops (and desktop computers) out these days that come with a manufacturer’s 1-year warranty, have modern technology, and cost significantly less than the computers you can get from big-box stores and most online retailers.